abhimanyu3-zz/Elasticsearch-and-python/README.md

 I have different ways of downloading the data depending on the need so I will explain all the ways and one can use whatever is needed as per the situation.

-1.)
-The first and most important step is to import all the libraries.

-import pandas as pd
-import datetime
-import elasticsearch
-import elasticsearch.helpers
-from elasticsearch import Elasticsearch from elasticsearch_dsl import Search from pandasticsearch import DataFrame from pandasticsearch import Select from elasticsearch import Elasticsearch, helpers